fishberg/bwsi-dashboard/index.md

 ## We have not yet opened the online course registration for 2021.
 At this time, we know that we will be providing a program in 2021, we do not know if it will be in-person, virtual or both!
 The online courses open by Feb 1, and we expect that the July synchronous program will start on July 5, 2021.

-## We are updating these for our 2021 class somelinks may be out of date until we are ready to start the 2021 program.
+## We are updating these for our 2021 class some links may be out of date until we are ready to start the 2021 program.
 Please be patient.
 ## Check our [website](https://beaverworks.ll.mit.edu/CMS/bw/bwsi) for updated information and how to apply to the 2021 program.

 # Courses for 2021 (tentative list)